inspire-eu-validation/download-service/sos-pre-defined/at4-09-language-capabilities-supported.md

 # Language Capabilities Supported

-**Purpose**: Check that the service contains a list of supported languages.
+**Purpose**: Test that the service contains a list of supported languages.

 **Prerequisites**
 Requirement 4.14

 **Test method**

-* Send a GetCapabilities request
+* Send a GetCapabilities request.

-* Validate that it exists exactly one [Supported Languages](#supportedLanguages) node
+* Check if it exists exactly one [Supported Languages](#supportedLanguages) node.

-* If the validation fails, the test fails
+* If the validation fails, the test fails.

 **Reference(s)**: